Sisenbe/informatics101-Website/README.md

 # informatics101-Website
- Group project datasite
- This project will be super awesome.

- # Heading Level 1
- # Heading Level 2 💛

- 💛💛💛💛💛💛💛💛💛💛
- courtny is hot and so is shannon lea
+ Group project data site.
+Used for learning web programming and Git workflows.